react-native-google-signin/docs/docs/setting-up/expo.md

 After installing the npm package, add the [config plugin](https://docs.expo.io/guides/config-plugins/) (read more details below) to the [`plugins`](https://docs.expo.io/versions/latest/config/app/#plugins) array of your `app.json` or `app.config.js`.

-#### Expo without Firebase
+### Expo without Firebase

 If you're _not_ using Firebase, provide the `iosUrlScheme` option to the config plugin.

 To obtain `iosUrlScheme`, go to the [Google Cloud Console](https://console.cloud.google.com/apis/credentials) and copy the "iOS URL scheme" from your iOS client in the "OAuth 2.0 Client IDs" section.
-Note that the config plugin that works without Firebase is only [available to sponsors](../install.mdx#accessing-the-private-package-for-sponsors) of this module.

 ```json title="app.json"
 {